Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Introduction

 where $\mathbf{A}$ is a $n \times p$ representation matrix whose rows $\mathbf{a}_i^\top$ are centroids corresponding to objects, $w_{ij}$ is a user-defined nonnegative weight that reflects the importance of clustering objects $i$ and $j$, $\mathbf{X}$ is the data matrix with rows $\mathbf{x}_i^\top$, and $\lambda$ is a penalty-strength parameter that controls the shrinkage of cluster-centroids.
 Our notation $\| \cdot \|$ denotes either the $\ell_2$-norm of a vector or the Frobenius norm of a matrix.
-The second term in \eqref{eq:clusterloss_classic} consists of $\|\mathbf{a}_i - \mathbf{a}_j\|$ representing the Euclidean distance between rows $i$ and $j$ of $\mathbf{A}$.
+The second term consists of $\|\mathbf{a}_i - \mathbf{a}_j\|$ representing the Euclidean distance between rows $i$ and $j$ of $\mathbf{A}$.
 Each distance is a fusion penalty and behaves like a grouped Lasso \citep{yuan2006grouped_lasso}.
-The minimization of the loss function causes some of these distances $\|\mathbf{a}_i - \mathbf{a}_j\|$ to shrink towards zero, thus interpreted as grouping objects $i$ and $j$.
+The minimization of the loss function causes some of these distances $\|\mathbf{a}_i - \mathbf{a}_j\|$ to shrink toward zero, thus interpreted as grouping objects $i$ and $j$.
 In related literature, this penalty is often defined using the more general $\ell_q$-norm.
 In this study, we focus on the $\ell_2$-norm since it guarantees a single partitioning of clusters for a given $\lambda$.
+For fundamental work on convex clustering using the $\ell_1$-norm, see, for example, \cite{radchenko2017cvx}.

 Without loss of generality, we now assume each column of $\mathbf{X}$ has a mean zero, and we propose a normalized version of \eqref{eq:clusterloss_classic}, that is,

 where $\KE = (2 \| \mathbf{X} \|^2)^{-1}$ and $\KP = (\| \mathbf{X} \| \sum_{i<j} w_{ij})^{-1}$.
 Normalization constants $\KE$ and $\KP$ are chosen so that the clustering of the objects in $\mathbf{X}$, given a particular value of $\lambda$, proves invariant to $n$ and $p$, as well as to the scales of $w_{ij}$ and $\mathbf{X}$.